RxyMX/backend-api-template/README.md

 2) Pass the request struct to a api handler function in the controller package (see ping.go)
 3) Receive the response
 4) Write the response to the context.

+**KEEP CONTROLLERS CLEAN WITHOUT EXTRA LOGIC.** controllers should contain only high level method calls and request processing flow *MUST* be obvious and easy readable.
+Abstract all the extra logic in to helper methods per controller.

 ### Headers